AND Operator

 Last updated on

-Below is a table that illustrates all possible outcomes when you use the “and” logical operator in PHP:
+Below is a table that exposes all possible outcomes when you use the “and” logical operator in PHP:

 And Operator

-This table makes it clear that for the “and” operator to result in True.
-So both conditions being checked must be True.
-If either one (or both) of the conditions is False, the result will be False.
+This table makes it clear that for the “and” operator to result in tue.
+So both conditions being checked must be true.
+If either one (or both) of the conditions isfalse, the result will be false.

 However, it ensures strict compliance with conditions, acting as a gatekeeper that only allows actions to proceed when all specified criteria are met.